Anandabhadram: Plot

-In the ancient village of Shivapuram, little Ananthan hears a tale from his mother, Gayathri.
+Little Ananthan hears a tale from his mother, Gayathri about the ancient village of Shivapuram.
 She tells him that his family comes from a line of powerful magicians named Madambi Tharavadu, and they are responsible for protecting nagamanikyam, a jewel on a serpent's head.
 The jewel, she narrates, lies in a secret place in the house guarded by snakes, including a tiny snake called Kunjootan.
+She tells him that she was next in line to become a Devi in the family but she falls in love and gets married.
+She says she never returned to Shivapuram after that.

 Years later, obeying the wishes of his dead mother, Ananthan returns to his ancestral village from America to light the lamps at Shivakavu, a dark and mysterious temple of Shiva.
 On his way home he meets his mother's family friend- Maravi Mathai on the train.
 The dreaded wizard named Digambaran opposes the lighting of the lamps on the grounds of local superstitions in order to get his hands on the nagamanikyam and also to take revenge against the entire Madambi Tharavadu family for killing his grandfather Siddhayogigal.
 Disbeliever Ananthan meets the supernatural for the first time in his life.

 In his effort to fit into the local environment, Ananthan gradually wins the villagers' hearts over by his easy and kind manners.
 This appreciation is breached briefly when Digambaran takes over his mind for a short while.
 Meanwhile, Ananthan's cousin Bhadra falls for him and his light-hearted flirting, eventually leading to a commitment of love between them.
 At one point, Bhadra faces the dilemma of choosing between Ananthan's love and becoming a Devi in a mystical ritual of self-offering.

 Digambaran's former friend Chemban, a blind martial artist, stands in the way of Digambaran's hunt for the nagamanikyam.
 Digambaran manages to remove Chemban from his way, and leaves a trail of blood in his wake.
 Digambaran also lures Chemban's sister Bhama to take her spirit in order to reincarnate Digambaran's lover Subhadra, Bhadra's late elder sister.
 A series of sensuous and evil magical rites follows that features a wide paraphernalia of the exotic, including Kathakali movements, tantric paraphernalia, traditional magic spells.

 At the same time, Digambaran kills Bhama for ruining his brahmacharya.
 Ananthan and Bhadra escape from Digambaran after Ananthan injures Digambaran using a stone.
 Chemban decides to destroy Digambaran for killing Bhama and to restore peace in the village.
 After a sword fight, Chemban cuts off Digambaran's right toe which had the ring containing Digambaran's magical powers and he also gouges out Digambaran's eyes and locked him inside the cave.
 Digambaran, who now realised that he lost everything, falls on the ground out of grief, when Ananthan, Chemban and Bhadra leave the place.
 Later, Ananthan and Bhadra reunite after restoring the Nagamanikyam.
 The film ends with a brutally injured blind Digambaran helplessly wailing loudly near the cave, after losing his powers, eyesight and everything he possessed.